This post may contain affiliate links. Read our disclosure page for full details.

-In the hustle and bustle of the holiday season, shopping and parties, find some time to be alone together to relax, share a special meal, and maybe some champagne or hot chocolate?
+In the hustle and bustle of the holiday season, shopping and parties, make sure to find some time to be alone together to relax, share a special meal, and maybe some champagne or hot chocolate?

-Snuggle in front of the fire, read a good book, watch holiday movies together…the possibilities for creating your own Christmas traditions for couples are endless.
+Snuggle in front of the fire, read a good book, watch your favorite Christmas movie…the possibilities for creating your own Christmas traditions for couples are endless.

 Whatever ways you celebrate, be sure to savor the season!
 It flies by before you know it!

-Merry Christmas and Happy New Year from our family to yours!
+Merry Christmas and Happy Holidays from our family to yours!
 What your favorite Christmas tradition?